What Retailers Can Learn From Home Depot’s Mobile App

 Using an app to push promotion after promotion will only result in users uninstalling.
 Mobile apps should be easy to navigate, offer enticing promotions, and contain relevant content.

 Customers who want to have an idea of what new faucets would look like on their sink before going to the store to purchase can use the Augmented Reality function.
-Once the user is ready to make a purchase, the product can be shipped to residence or picked-up in store.
+Once the user is ready to make a purchase, the product can be shipped to the customer’s home or picked-up in store.

 Geo-location is the key to seamless omni-channel